 Genetic and morphological factors influence the army ant virome

 The three sequencing libraries each contained an average of 50 million reads following removal of short (<15 nt) sequences and individual sequence regions with low quality scores.
 Overall, 443,645 contigs that were ≥200 nt in length were assembled and 46,377 of these contigs (10.5%) exhibited sequence similarity to viruses (BLASTx e-values < 0.001).
-However, only 22,406 of these 46,377 contigs (48.3%) exhibited sequence similarity to viral genera recognized or in the process of being recognized by the International Committee on Taxonomy of Viruses (BLASTx e-values < 0.001).
+Among these 46,377 contigs, 11,146 were assigned at the viral realm level, 1,377 were assigned at the viral order level and 11,448 were assigned at the viral family level.
+Only 22,406 of the 46,377 contigs (48.3%) exhibited sequence similarity to viral genera recognized or in the process of being recognized by the International Committee on Taxonomy of Viruses.
 These apparently virus-derived contigs yielded detectable homology to viruses of 157 different viral genera in 56 viral families (Supplementary Table 2); overall, a higher diversity than the 29 virus families identified from queens from 49 colonies of North American red fire ant Solenopsis invicta 45.
 It is noteworthy that the most frequently amplified viral sequences belonged to families containing viruses that are known to infect invertebrates, including Circoviridae, Dicistroviridae, Iflaviridae, Polycipiviridae and Parvoviridae (Figure 1, Supplementary Table 2).
-However, plant-, bacteria- and vertebrate-associated viruses were also detected (Figure 1, Supplementary Table 2).46,47
+However, plant-, bacteria- and vertebrate-associated viruses were also detected (Figure 1, Supplementary Table 2).
+While the diversity of the detected virus genera was apparently important, several virus genera that are ubiquitous worldwide (such as Amalgavirus, Endornavirus) were either undetected or rarely detected.
+This may be attributable to the metagenomics approach that was used being based on the analysis of virion-associated nucleic acids: an approach that is potentially biased towards the semi-purification of viral capsids that are resilient to harsh conditions within the digestive tracts of the ants and the organisms that they prey on.
+This may explain why capsidless RNA viruses of fungi, oomycetes and plants, such as those in the families Amalgaviridae (not detected), Deltaflexiviridae (1 contig detected), Endornaviridae (2 contigs detected), Hypoviridae (no contigs detected), Mitoviridae (no contigs detected), Narnaviridae (1 contig detected) and Polymycoviridae (no contigs detcetd) 46,47 were either undetected or only rarely detected in this study.

 The taxonomic assignations of virus contigs ≥200 nt in length at the genus level were scored for individual ants belonging to 20 Dorylus colonies, including 67 individual workers and 78 individual soldiers.
 No significant difference between the number of virus genera identified from individual ants of the 20 Dorylus colonies were found (p-value = 0.1067), suggesting that our roadside sampling survey in the Ogooué-Ivindo region of Gabon was reasonably homogeneous.
 Remarkably, ants belonging to the Dorylus opacus/kohli clade yielded contigs with homology to viruses in significantly fewer genera (median = 4.5, SD = 2.32) than ants assigned to the Dorylus sjoestedti/wilverthi clade (median = 9, SD = 4.02; p-value = 0.0057).

 While ant species in the Dorylus opacus/kohli clade hunt in leaf-litter and forage on forest floors and on vegetation, the driver ant species from the Dorylus sjoestedti/wilverthi clade are swarm raiders 25 that prey on invertebrates and occasionally on vertebrates 37.
 These driver ants therefore potentially hunt a wider diversity of prey that may result in the intake of a larger diversity of viruses.
 This result needs to be further confirmed, however, since only eight ants from the Dorylus opacus/kohli clade could be analyzed in this study (Table 1).